dspeth/dspeth.github.io/_pages/links.md

 ### Travel
 Traveling the world and seeing its sights and (perhaps most importantly) interacting with people with completely different perspectives is an amazing experience.
-Working in science allows me to travel for work occasionally, such as for fieldwork , when taking some time to explore after a conference, or spend more time abroad by moving to Boston, and later LA.
+Working in science allows me to travel for work occasionally, such as for fieldwork or when taking time to explore after a conference, or even live abroad which for me meant moving to Boston for a few months, and several years later to LA.
 Working in science also means working with colleagues and friends from all over the world, which is always interesting.
 Finally I'm an avid traveller in my free time, from hitchhiking around Europe, to motorcycle travel in California and Africa, and "crazy" road trips with friends.
 The latter contributed to one of those friends (Joost Smets, who planned all of them) starting his own travel agency for journeys to unconventional destinations: [This far and beyond](https://tothierenverder.nl/) (Tot hier en verder, link in Dutch).